JiahaoZhang666/CSD/README.md

-# Multi-Modal Feature Learning with Image, Text, and Audio
+# Cross-Modal Retrieval with Cauchy-Schwarz Divergence

 This project implements a multi-modal neural network that integrates image, text, and audio features.
 It supports contrastive learning and reconstruction objectives, designed for cross-modal retrieval tasks.